 Most of us fill our pots and containers with annuals, which flower for ages and provide maximum impact.
-They only last for one season, and have to be discarded after flowering, replaced with the next display of seasonal bedding, so while they can be quite high maintenance – and expensive.
+They only last for one season, however, and have to be discarded after flowering.
+This makes them quite high maintenance and expensive.

 Perennial plants in pots, on the other hand, require much less maintenance.
 They cost more than bedding initially, but grow into substantial plants that you can later transplant into the garden.
 Perennial plants should last for several years in a container, after which time you can divide them and plant them back into the pot in fresh compost, or move to the garden.

 Many perennials are less showy than many annuals, so the trick is to go for plants that have long-lasting flowers, but also offer attractive foliage or interesting texture.
 Grow them in large pots, in good-quality multi-purpose compost, and keep well watered.

 Here are some beautiful perennials to try.